 Even though people are getting more used to remote processes, it’s never a bad idea to make sure that candidates are aware of why things are done in a certain way.

-If you want to learn more about creating an agile recruitment process, you can read how we helped our customer JYSK perfect their remote recruitment process.
+To learn more about creating an agile recruitment process, read how we helped JYSK perfect their remote recruitment process.

 Get the right remote recruitment tools